adammaj1/parameter_external_angle/README.md

 Points of the interior of Mandelbrot set ( interior of Mandelbrot set hyperbolic components) do not have external angle, but have internal angle.

 # How to describe external angle ( proper fraction)?
 * units ( [turns](https://en.wikipedia.org/wiki/Turn_(geometry)), radians, degrees)
 * [number, it's base,type and expansion](https://en.wikibooks.org/wiki/Fractals/Mathematics/Numbers#base_and_expansion_of_the_number)
 * dynamics of the fraction under angle doubling map: (pre)periodic/non-periodic

+# Tasks related with external angle
+* compute external angle of the point c
+* draw external angle thru the point c from the exterior
+* find which external rays land on the point c from the boundary
+* draw external angle from the infinity toward boundary

 # How to compute the external angle?

 Methods for the boundary points:
 * Schleicher algorithm